vthib/boreal/boreal/README.md

 There are however, some exceptions to this compatibility:

 * Evaluation bugs.
 Boreal may not suffer from some of them, or may has already fixed some of them.
-  For example, there are many bugs that are already fixed in boreal and YARA, but have not yet been released by YARA, so even though boreal supports YARA 4.3, some bugs are fixed in boreal and not in YARA.

 * Overflows or underflows.
 Those are not specified by YARA and in fact, signed overflows is UB in itself.
 Behavior of evaluations on overflows/underflows is no longer UB in boreal, but is